au-research/raido/doc/character-sets-and-encodings.md

 Exact terminology for the RAID things is still being defined in the handbook.

+See the [readme](../readme.md#raid-vs-raido) for a discussion of the difference between "RAiD" and "Raido".

 Example: `https://raid.org/11111.1/99999999`

 Note that `11111.1` is not a registered prefix, it's just used here as an